Editor’s note: I wrote this post based on some conversations with my son Jack.

 They know what to do when I get my madness.

 I have to take very big breaths and talk to myself and sometimes, I like to touch my dad’s hair.

 It can be a help for me if there is a quiet place where I can go and do my breathing.
 It doesn’t have to be anywhere special—an extra bedroom or your sewing room is good.

 When it comes to our family, try not to look at your clock too much.
 Sometimes we are late for parties.

 This can be for many reasons.
-Maybe I took a long time to get dressed because I have to wear my button pants on special holidays and button pants take me a long time.
-Maybe I had to keep going back and making sure my pillows were straight on bed.
+Maybe I took a long time to get dressed.
+Maybe I had to keep going back and making sure my pillows were straight on my bed.

 If we are late, don’t sing out about our lateness in a weird voice like this: you’re laa-aate!
 It makes all of us feel bad.

-When we have to leave early it’s because my mother says I have had enough.
-I think she means I have had enough of the smelly food and the loud talking.
+When we have to leave early it’s because I have had enough.
+I have had enough of the smelly food and the loud talking.
 The breaks in the sewing room aren’t working anymore.

 If this happens, please don’t ask why and say we haven’t even had pie yet and can’t we stay a little while longer.